Authors: Jody Geiger

 Unifying quantum and classical physics has proved difficult as their postulates are conflicting.
-Using the notion of counts of the fundamental measures—length, time, and mass—a unifying description is resolved.
+Using the notion of counts of the fundamental measures—length, mass, and time—a unifying description is resolved.
 A theoretical framework is presented in a set of postulates by which a conversion between expressions from quantum and classical physics can be made.
-Conversions of well-known expressions from different areas of physics (quantum physics, gravitation, and optics) exemplify the approach and mathematical procedures.
+Conversions of well-known expressions from different areas of physics (quantum physics, gravitation, optics and cosmology) exemplify the approach and mathematical procedures.
 The postulated integer counts of fundamental measures changes our understanding of length, suggesting that our current understanding of reality is distorted.

 Add your own feedback and questions here:

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.